 Never in our dreams did we think that we would see a Prison Break-esque arc in One Piece.
 But Oda surprised us yet again.
 In this arc, Luffy snuck inside the highly secured Impel Down prison with the help of Boa Hancock in order to save his brother Ace.
 In a series of crazy events that follow, he ends up with Buggy and other new characters.
 They all try to escape the prison amidst the chaos inside.

 Additionally, it had two eccentric and funny antagonists who were as powerful as the Wardens.
-And it was in this arc that Blackbeard made his entry to recruit vile prisoners as his crew members.
+It was in this arc that Blackbeard made his entry to recruit vile prisoners as his crew members.
 You can read all about the members of the Blackbeard Pirates right here.

 - Saga: Sky Island Saga